 “My bonnet,” Mother bear says.

 “My blankie,” Baby bear says.

-Goldilocks continues her slap, tap dance on the table, oblivious to the scene unfolding around her.
+Goldilocks continues her slap-and-tap dance on the table, oblivious to the scene unfolding around her.
 The soldiers help Bruce to his feet and form a huddle around him and the prince.
-They watch as the bears walk around the room, pointing out broken items to each other, getting more and more upset.
+They watch as the bears walk around the room, pointing out broken items to each other, and getting more and more upset.